Allan Houser: Later work

 Houser's retirement in 1975 marked the beginning of the most prolific stage of his career.
-With time, materials, and the family compound in southern Santa Fe county, Houser honed the visual language that was to become his artistic legacy.
+With time, materials, and the family compound in southern Santa Fe County, Houser honed the visual language that was to become his artistic legacy.
 Fusing Native subject matter with the abstract forms and sculptural voids of his Modernist peers, Houser carried the mantle of both Native American and Modernism to new levels, bringing forth such memorable images as the Lead Singer, Abstract Crown Dancer, and The Mystic.

+Via Gambaro Gallery launched by Retha Walden Gambaro and Stephen Gambaro to spotlight contemporary Native American artists featured Houser's work in its Indian Artists, 1977 exhibition.
+The exhibition credited Houser for influencing several generations of Native American artists and the success of sculpture as a contemporary Native American art form.

-Houser also continued to produce remarkable figurative pieces as well, including the life-sized bronze work Chiricahua Apache Family, dedicated in 1983 at the Fort Sill Apache Tribal Center in Apache, OK.
+Houser continued to produce figurative pieces as well, including the life-sized bronze work Chiricahua Apache Family, dedicated in 1983 at the Fort Sill Apache Tribal Center in Apache, Oklahoma.
 The piece honored both the memory of his parents, Sam and Blossom, and commemorates the 70th anniversary of the release of his tribe's prisoners-of-war from Fort Sill.

 Houser's work was explored in a series on American Indian artists for the Public Broadcasting System (PBS).
 Other artists in the series included R. C. Gorman, Helen Hardin, Charles Loloma, Joseph Lonewolf, and Fritz Scholder.

 In 1985, Houser's monumental bronze, Offering of the Sacred Pipe, was dedicated at the U.S. Mission to the United Nations in New York City.
 A year later, he made a bronze bust of Geronimo to commemorate the hundredth anniversary of the surrender of the Chiricahua Apaches.
 A cast of the bust was later presented to the National Portrait Gallery, where it remains in the permanent collection.